Magic VLSI Layout Tool Version 8.3 *

 Options -hide, -tech, and -toplayer are the same as for the lef write command.

 Do not check for antenna diffusion and gate area on the nets with the names given as option netname.
 Any number of net names may be given as arguments.
 Typically, power and ground nets should not need these checks.
 If the nets are attached to port labels that have been flagged with the use "power" or "ground", then these nets will be skipped automatically.
 If not, then this command option provides an alternative way to avoid running the checks, which can cause a huge performance hit when generating a LEF view of a large layout.
-With the single argument "none", removes the list of net names for which antenna checks should be skipped.
+The single argument "*" will cause all net checks to be skipped, and no antenna information will appear in the LEF file output.
+The single argument "none" removes the list of net names for which antenna checks should be skipped.

 datestamp [value|default]